Rukudzo1997/Fibonnaci-Sequence/README.md

 # Fibonnaci-Sequence
-This is a Naive solution to generate the nth Fibonnaci number recursively.
-Looking to improve from here.
+This is an algorithm to find the nth Fibonacci number using lists.